Straight to the Point

 As its name suggests, the Tailgater 20 Portable is meant to be, well, portable.
 Its compact size and easy-fold legs make this grill a good fit for balconies, small patios, or, yep, to load up and take to the game.
 You’ll find a digital controller and a handy keep-warm mode—always useful while entertaining!

 Our testers liked this grill for its ability to infuse meats with a mild but lingering smoke flavor, as well as its speedy heat-up time—less than 14 minutes—and solid heat retention.
-They did find the max temperature of 450°F insufficient when it came to searing, but otherwise, the Tailgater 20 Portable was deemed a great value.
+We did find the max temperature of 450°F insufficient when it came to searing, but, otherwise, the Tailgater 20 Portable is solid.

-Best For: The Tailgater 20 Portable is ideal for small spaces and portability where basic grilling and smoking is the goal.
+Best For: The Tailgater 20 Portable is ideal for small spaces and portability, where basic grilling and smoking are the goal.

 Challenges or Shortcomings: This isn’t a top-performing grill when it comes to searing, nor should it be looked to for heavy smoke flavor.